 - Choose Virus & threat protection.

 - Scroll down and, under Exclusions, click Add or remove exclusions.

-- Select a folder from the drop-down menu and choose Apple folder.
+- Select a folder from the drop-down menu and choose the Apple folder.

-After that, you won’t be having any issues with Apple iCloud client or appleidav.exe.
-Also, don’t forget to share your experience with this peculiar occurrence in the comments section below.
+Also, don’t forget to share your experience with this peculiar occurrence, and give us any other tips regarding the situation in the comments section below.